 Select Page

-Often I get asked this questions “What is the difference between Alchemist and Apothecary?
+Often I get asked this question: “What is the difference between Alchemist and Apothecary?
 And what does the Torah/Bible say?
 Many people do get them mixed up!
-So which one is found in the Bible/Torah and which one is not?
+So, which one is found in the Bible/Torah and which one is not?

 תְּרוּפָה trûphâh, ter-oo-fa’; from רוּף ruf in the sense of its congener רָפָא rafa; a remedy:—medicine, to make medicine, a physician, a herbalist.

-רָקַח râqach, ra-kakh’; a primitive root; to make perfume:—apothecary, compound, make ointment, anointing oil, prepare, spice, herbalist as in healer who make use of plants
+רָקַח râqach, ra-kakh’; a primitive root; to make perfume:—apothecary, compound, make ointment, anointing oil, prepare, spice, herbalist as in healer who makes use of plants

 רָקַח râqa, râka compounders of natural healing ointment; as a professional name, apothecarist, herbalist, mixer, perfumer.